-The Virginia Department of Health strongly advises all Virginians to stay home as much as possible, especially if you are at higher risk of serious illness.
-Keep at least 6 feet apart between yourself and others.
-Wear a cloth face covering when keeping 6 feet apart is difficult, such as in stores or other public places.
+Even with the easing of public health restrictions during Phase Three, all Virginians should be aware that COVID-19 is still spreading in Virginia.
+In general, the more closely you interact with others and the longer that interaction, the higher the risk of COVID-19 spread.
+The best way to lower your risk is to stay home.
+This is particularly important for people at higher risk of severe COVID-19 .
+If you do decide to leave home or have to leave home for work or personal reasons, keep at least six feet between yourself and others.
+Wear a mask (over both your nose and mouth) when keeping 6 feet apart is difficult, such as in stores or other public places.
 Wash your hands often, stay home if you are sick, and disinfect high-touch surfaces.
 These all are very important ways to help prevent the spread of COVID-19.

-Social distancing is a way to slow the spread of disease by reducing close contact between people.
-This means staying out of crowded places and keeping at least 6 feet distance from others when possible.
+Social distancing (also known as physical distancing) is a way to slow the spread of disease by reducing close contact between people.
+This means staying out of crowded places and keeping at least six feet distance from others when possible.
 Even when staying six feet apart, try to limit the amount of time you are in contact with people you do not live with.
 A quick trip to the grocery store for a few essential items is less risky than spending several hours at a party, even if you stay six feet away from others at the party.
 Outdoor gatherings are safer than those held indoors.

 Social distancing involves changing your day-to-day routine to reduce close contact with others.
 These changes will likely be challenging and disrupting.
 If everyone practices social distancing, it can have a real and important impact to slow the spread of COVID-19 in the community.
 Slowing the spread can help protect those most at risk for severe disease, reduce the impact on the healthcare system, and “buy some time” for scientists to develop a vaccine and treatment medications.

 Remember that social distancing is not social isolation.
-Safe activities can involve yard work, family game night, going on a walk, calling or texting a friend or older neighbor, cooking a meal, virtual trivia nights, reading a good book, playing video games, or streaming your favorite show.
+Safe activities can involve yard work, family game night, going on a walk or other exercise activities, calling or texting a friend or older neighbor, cooking a meal, virtual trivia nights, reading a good book, playing video games, or streaming your favorite show.

 Follow these tips for social distancing: